Where else can you sit under a thatched cabana, enjoying a cool Julbrew, The Gambia’s local beer, while watching crocodiles laze in the sunshine?

-A gentle breeze from the nearby ocean cools the air, and you feel like you are a million miles away from civilisation when in reality you are just a short walk from the resort of Cape Point and next door to one of the best beaches in The Gambia.
+A gentle breeze from the nearby ocean cools the air, and you feel like you are a million miles away from civilisation when in reality you are just a short walk from the resort of Cape Point and next door to one of the best beaches in The Gambia and the Ocean Bay Hotel.
 Calypso is the kind of place you pop by for a quick drink or meal and end up staying for hours.

 When I’m away I rarely sit still but relaxing here is easy!
 I could sit here for hours.

 How to get there: Take the lane running down the eastern side of the Ocean Bay Hotel on Cape Point Beach.